Shelley Hughes

-Shelley Hughes (born January 6, 1958) is an American politician and a former Republican member of the Alaska Senate, serving from 2017 to 2025.
-Hughes represents Palmer and other parts of the southern Matanuska-Susitna Borough.
-She was previously a member of the Alaska House of Representatives from January 18, 2013, until January 22, 2017.
+Shelley Hughes (born January 6, 1958) is an American politician who served as a Republican member of the Alaska Senate from 2017 to 2025.
+Hughes represented Palmer and other parts of the southern Matanuska-Susitna Borough.
+She was a member of the Alaska House of Representatives from January 18, 2013, until January 22, 2017.

 Career

 Hughes has an AA from Cuyahoga Community College and a BA from the University of Alaska.

 Alaska House of Representatives

 Hughes was appointed to the Alaska State House of Representatives by Governor Sean Parnell, succeeding the late Representative Carl Gatto, who died on April 10, 2012.
 Hughes was then elected to the Alaska House of Representatives in 2012, beating Daniel Hamm in the primary election.

 Alaska Senate

 Hughes was first elected to the Alaska Senate in its 2016 election.
 In 2021, she was chosen to be the majority leader of the Alaska Senate.
 She resigned from the Senate in November 2025 in order to focus on her gubernatorial campaign.